realmocaccino/jauntyslider/README.md

 **[default: inheritance]**

 Sets the width of the slider.<br>
-If not set, it dinamically inherits its width parent.
+If not set, it dinamically inherits the width of the original list.

 ### Height